 Your husband Todd Kenyon has developed a tremendous tool for fitting athletes to their bikes (www.ttbikefit.com).
 Would you tell us about that and how it has helped you crush it on the bike in races?

-Todd, being an engineer, started already at the beginning of our entry into the sport 25 years ago to think about better ways of fitting ourselves and our friends with optimal combination of aerodynamics, power output and comfort.
-Fitting someone to a road bike is more straight forward and can be done at many bike shops; however a time trial specific triathlon bike with aerobars is a very different ballgame.
+Todd, being an engineer, started to think about better ways of fitting ourselves and our friends with an optimal combination of aerodynamics, power output, and comfort at the beginning of our entry into the sport 25 years ago.
+Fitting someone to a road bike is more straightforward and can be done at many bike shops; however, a time-trial specific triathlon bike with aero bars is a very different ballgame.
 He has over the years aggregated lots of data from cyclists and triathletes via 100s of motion analysis fits and video-taping pros at races and developed a fit system.
 He then designed and patented our in-house wireless remote controlled fit bike.
 The rider is stationary and the contact points orbit around the rider.
 Each fit variable is independently adjustable from any wifi enabled device.
-It has a full wireless computer positioning feedback system that feeds information back into a database.
+It has a fully wireless computer positioning feedback system that feeds information back into a database.
 Needless to say, I have benefited in a most positive way in my own selection of bikes over the years that would fit me the best and set up in the most beneficial way for me.

 What are some goals you have set for yourself in triathlon for 2014 and beyond?